nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

 3. Fell Trees until 7:40 am.
 4. Deposit your entire inventory into the Chest.
 Retrieve the following:
    - Fiberglass Rod

-### Community Center

-1. Travel to Pelican Town via the Bus Stop.
+5. Travel to Pelican Town via the Bus Stop.
 When you transition to Pelican Town, the Community Center cutscene will trigger.
    - Do not skip the cutscene.
 If you skip it the game will place you at the entrance to Pelican Town instead of the Community Center door.

+### Pelican Town

-2. Enter the Community Center and interact with the golden scroll in the lower left room.
+1. Enter the Community Center and interact with the golden scroll in the lower left room.
 This interaction triggers the Wizard entry in your journal tomorrow.

-### Fishing

-1. Travel to The Mountain fishing spot.
+2. Travel to The Mountain fishing spot.

+### The Mountain

-2. Fish until 1:00 am.
+1. Fish until 1:00 am.
-3. Deposit your entire inventory into the Chest.
+2. Deposit your entire inventory into the Chest.
 Withdraw the following:
    - Five Iron Bars
    - The most profitable item stacks as calculated by the spreadsheet
    - Do not withdraw any Gold Ore, Gold Bars, or the rest of the Coal.
 You will be smelting Gold Bars tomorrow.
-4. Travel to The Farm.
+3. Travel to The Farm.
-5. Ship enough items to reach the G target calculated by the spreadsheet
+4. Ship enough items to reach the G target calculated by the spreadsheet
    - You will need 5,000g for the Steel Axe upgrade and enough G to purchase the remaining Gold Ore you need to acquire 25 in total
-6. If time allows, cut Weeds and Grass.
+5. If time allows, cut Weeds and Grass.
-7. Pass out.
+6. Pass out.